Expert medical and surgical care in Thailand

 Days 2–7

 Gentle finger and wrist exercises begin.
-Numbness and tingling often start improving within days of surgery — sometimes within hours.
+Numbness and tingling may begin to ease, though full improvement typically unfolds over the following months.
 Sutures or dressings are checked at a follow-up visit.
 Light daily activities resume gradually, though heavy gripping is avoided.

 Weeks 2–4

-Grip strength progressively returns as the palmar incision heals.
+Grip strength progressively returns as the incision heals.
 Light duties including typing and driving are typically resumed.
-Pillar pain — soreness either side of the incision — is common and resolves steadily.
+Because the palm is not opened directly, endoscopic and ultrasound-guided patients tend to regain grip and shed palm tenderness at the earlier end of this window, while open release patients have more pillar pain (soreness either side of the incision) that resolves steadily.
 Physiotherapy is prescribed if stiffness persists.

 Weeks 4–6

-Most patients regain full hand function and can return to manual work and exercise.
+Most patients regain full hand function and can return to exercise.
+Open release patients usually need the full four to six weeks before grip-heavy manual work, whereas endoscopic and ultrasound-guided patients often return sooner because of the smaller incision.
 Final review confirms nerve recovery through symptom assessment.
 Long-standing numbness that existed before surgery may continue improving for several months.

 Rapid Recovery Return to daily tasks within days